atlas-jj/atlas-jj.github.io/1_introduction.md

 <br>

 ## 1. Introduction
+One characteristic of robotic task learning that differs from computer vision or natural language processing, is that defining _"what is the task"_ per se is typically more difficult than task objectives like object detection or text classification.

-Currently, we have very limited options in our toolbox to define "_what_", including task function in early works [[1]](#c1)[[2]](#c2), reward function in reinforcement learning [[3]](#c3)[[4]](#c4), behavior cloning in imitation learning [[5]](#c5), and hierarchical approaches like inferring task goals in zero-shot imitation learning [[6]](#c6), task planning in
+In fact, we have very limited options in our toolbox to define "_what_", including task function in early works [[1]](#c1)[[2]](#c2), reward function in reinforcement learning [[3]](#c3)[[4]](#c4), behavior cloning in imitation learning [[5]](#c5), and hierarchical approaches like inferring task goals in zero-shot imitation learning [[6]](#c6), task planning in